SirLynix/obs-kinect/README.md

 There's also a cool effect of transition that you can enable, just play around and have fun.

+Since 0.2 there's also a "Body" filter which uses the body informations from Kinect (basically Kinect tries to identifies pixels associated with a human being), which can filter you out even if you move away from the sensor.

 ## Why do I have some "transparency shadow" around me/my hands?

 That's because the color and the IR sensor of the kinect are one centimeter apart and don't see exactly the same thing.
 What you're seeing is really a "depth shadow".